optgeo/gel-tunnel/README.md

 - `Makefile`: Automates download and cleanup tasks.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the CC0 1.0 Universal (Public Domain Dedication).